libsemigroups/libsemigroups_pybind11/docs/source/api/toddcoxeter.rst

 Todd-Coxeter
 ============

 This class contains the main implementation of the Todd-Coxeter algorithm for computing left, right, and 2-sided congruences on semigroups and monoids.

-This page contains a summary of the main member functions of the class ``ToddCoxeter``.
+This page contains a summary of the main methods of the class ``ToddCoxeter``.

 In this documentation we use the term "coset enumeration" to mean the execution of (any version of) the Todd-Coxeter algorithm.

 .. seealso:: :py:class:`congruence_kind` and :py:class:`tril`.